 Health and Wellness Resources for Arlingtonians

-NAMI has shared wonderful ideas and coping mechanisms, as well as a trustworthy list of sites to check.
+NAMI has shared ideas and coping mechanisms, as well as a trustworthy list of sites.

-The Centers for Disease Control and Prevention (CDC) offers ways for individuals, parents, responders and people released from quarantine to cope with the pandemic.
+The Centers for Disease Control and Prevention (CDC) offers individuals, parents, responders and people released from quarantine to cope with the pandemic.